 Maria Montessori started the Casa dei Bambini in Rome in 1907 which you can still visit today.

 Always competing with France are the rolling hills of Tuscany and Sicily with perfect terrain for grape growing.
 Italy happens to have such great climate-always sunny and overall mild weather conditions that this definitely aids in successful wine production.
 Italy also has many volcanos which provide rich soil perfect for all kinds of fruits, not just grapes.

 27. Italy has one of the longest life expectancy rates

 Here is one of the cool facts about Italy.
 Italy has a population of just over 60 million and has one of the longest life expectancy rates in the world.
 The island of Sardegna is known to have some of the oldest people in the world.
 Their secret?
 They say drinking grappa and eating foods from the land is what keeps them healthy!

 28. Throughout history it’s been targeted by invasions

-Undoubtably one of the most interesting facts about Italy is how invaded it has been due to its unfortunate position on the globe.
-Being a peninsula with countries surrounding has made Italy a target throughout history, but ironically today it only has approx. 5 million immigrants.
+Undoubtedly one of the most interesting facts about Italy is how invaded it has been due to its unfortunate position on the globe.
+Being a peninsula with countries surrounding has made Italy a target throughout history.

 29. Roman Catholicism is the religion of the land